MYXORA · WELLNESS AI · CONCEPT 2026

 01

 Framing it as alchemy meant people weren't logging emotions, they were making something.
-That framing solved friction problems I hadn't even designed for yet.
-The metaphor did more work than any individual screen.
+That solved friction problems before I'd even designed for them.

 02